|

 Heru (Barl Fire, 2005) is a seven-movement chamber symphony for sitar, tabla, synthesizer and guitar (the same instrumentation he had used on previous albums but here better integrated).

-The first movement is a languid and repetitive chant.
-The second one matches
+The first movement (12:20) is a languid and repetitive chant over lengthy sitar drones.

-martial tabla beat with swirling synth lines, evoking visions of monks ascending to heaven, another monotonous experience.
+funereal tabla beats with swirling synth lines, evoking visions of monks ascending to heaven, but, alas, another monotonous experience.

 The third (and best) movement has more dynamic sitar playing and a denser atmosphere of sitar and synth at an almost bluesy rhythm with vocals bouncing back and forth the acoustic space like shamanic invocations.